Life-size board games give Dubuque County kids unique summer diversion

 Boasting a wide smile, Willow confirmed that the Life-Sized Games activities were not your typical library fare.

-“I really liked the part where I went down the slide,” she exclaimed.
+“I really liked the part where I went down the slide,” she said.